Arboretum Garden Stewards

 Help Care for the Arboretum!

 Would you like to help us keep Washington Park Arboretum looking beautiful?
 Come join us for a Garden Stewards gardening party.
 Garden Stewards assist the staff gardeners in the monumental task of maintaining the Arboretum.
-Weekday and weekend gardening parties take place from March through November.
+Weekday gardening parties take place from February to mid-November, weather permitting.
 Sessions take place in the morning (times vary, so see the schedule above for details), and you are welcome to join us and help for as long as you can—an hour, two hours, or the entire three-hour session.

 What we do: Most of our time, from March to October, we spend weeding in the beds along Azalea Way, and in the Cascadia and New Zealand sections of the Pacific Connections Garden.
 We work with very knowledgeable gardeners who appreciate our assistance in helping to keep the Arboretum looking and feeling great.

 There are also opportunities for mulching and other gardening activities, if that is where your interests lie.
-Please email Pamela Givens for more information.
+Please email Jillian Weed or call her at 206-963-0008 for more information.

 Who should join: Everyone!